-Elective courses (10)-Courses that may be applicable to the BA in History are recommended.
+Elective courses (6 credits)-Courses that may be applicable to the BA in History are recommended.

-The following table is designed to provide an optimal order for taking both required and recommended general education, curriculum, and elective courses for this program.
+The following table is designed to provide an optimal order for taking both required and recommended general education, curriculum area, and elective courses for this program.
 Your plan will be unique to you, based on your previous education and credit earned.
-See pp. 58-59 for information on general education and overall requirements for completing an associate degree.
+See pp. 61-62 for information on general education and overall requirements for completing an associate degree.
 Contact an academic advisor with all questions about your official plan.

-AA IN MILITARY HISTORY CURRICULUM Recommended and Required Courses Requirement(s) LIBS 150 Introduction to Research (1) General education/computing and research WRTG 111 Academic Writing I (3) Or other general education/ communications IFSM 201 Concepts and Applications of Information Technology (3) Or other general education/ computing and research NUTR 100 Elements of Nutrition (3) Or other general education/ biological and physical sciences HIST 202 Principles of War (3) Curriculum course SPCH 100 Foundations of Oral Communication (3) Or other general education/ communications MATH 105 Topics for Mathematical Literacy (3) Or other general education/ mathematics WRTG 112 Academic Writing II (3) General education/ communications HIST 156 History of the United States to 1865 (3) (requirement for history major) Or other general education/arts and humanities HUMN 100 Introduction to Humanities (3) Or other general education/arts and humanities BIOL 101 Concepts of Biology (3) and BIOL 102 Laboratory in Biology (1) Or other general education/ biological and physical sciences PSYC 100 Introduction to Psychology (3) Or other general education/ behavioral and social sciences HIST 381 America in Vietnam (3) (course for history major) Curriculum course HIST 462 The U.S. Civil War (3) (course for history major) Curriculum course SOCY 100 Introduction to Sociology (3) Or other general education/ behavioral and social sciences HIST 464 World War I (3) (course for history major) Curriculum course HIST 465 World War II (3) (course for history major) Curriculum course Elective (3) Elective Elective (3) Elective Elective (3) Elective Elective (1) Elective
+AA IN MILITARY HISTORY CUR Recommended and Required Courses RRICULUM AREA Requirement(s) PACE 111M Program and Career Exploration in Multidisciplinary Studies or PACE 111C (3) General education/research and computing literacy LIBS 150 Introduction to Research (1) General education/research and computing literacy WRTG 111 Academic Writing I (3) Or other general education/ communications IFSM 201 Concepts and Applications of Information Technology (3) Or other general education/ research and computing literacy NUTR 100 Elements of Nutrition (3) Or other general education/ biological and physical sciences HIST 202 Principles of War (3) Curriculum area course SPCH 100 Foundations of Oral Communication (3) Curriculum area/or other communications MATH 105 Topics for Mathematical Literacy (3) Or other general education/ mathematics WRTG 112 Academic Writing II (3) General education/ communications HIST 156 History of the United States to 1865 (3) (requirement for history major) Or other general education/arts and humanities HUMN 100 Introduction to Humanities (3) Or other general education/arts and humanities BIOL 101 Concepts of Biology (3) and BIOL 102 Laboratory in Biology (1) Or other general education/ biological and physical sciences PSYC 100 Introduction to Psychology (3) Or other general education/ behavioral and social sciences HIST 381 America in Vietnam (3) (course for history major) Curriculum area course HIST 462 The U.S. Civil War (3) (course for history major) Curriculum area course SOCY 100 Introduction to Sociology (3) Or other general education/ behavioral and social sciences HIST 464 World War I (3) (course for history major) Curriculum area course HIST 465 World War II (3) (course for history major) Curriculum area course Elective (3) Curriculum area/elective Elective (3) Curriculum area/elective CAPL 398A Career Planning Management (1) Curriculum area/elective

-Psychology Curriculum
+Psychology Curriculum Area

-AA in General Studies with Psychology Curriculum
+AA in General Studies with Psychology Curriculum Area

 Credits

-Curriculum Courses 25
+Curriculum Area Courses 25

 General Education Courses 35

 Total 60

-Within the overall outcomes of the AA degree in General Studies (listed on p.
-60), the specialized curriculum in psychology will help you develop knowledge of human behavior.
+Within the overall outcomes of the AA in General Studies (listed on p.
+63), the specialized curriculum area in psychology will help you develop knowledge of human behavior.

-Courses in the Psychology Curriculum (25 credits)
+Courses in the Psychology Curriculum Area (25 credits)